Dr Tom Crick

 Email Address: email@example.com

-My research interests lie at the intersection of hardware and software and the performance of each: next-generation microprocessor design, compilers and code optimisation, concurrency and multicore processors, embedded systems and high performance computing.
+My research interests lie at the intersection of hardware and software and the performance of each: next-generation microprocessor design, compilers and code optimisation, concurrency and high performance computing.
 I am also interested in the broader research area of knowledge representation and reasoning, intelligent systems and declarative problem-solving using logic programming.
-My doctoral research at the University of Bath (2009) developed a framework for provably optimal code generation using a technique known as superoptimisation.
-This framework used the declarative logic programming language Answer Set Programming (ASP), a form of non-monotonic reasoning and regarded as a primary candidate for effective knowledge representation.
+See my publications.

-I have previously worked as a research associate at the University of Bath on ALIVE (Coordination, Organisation and Model Driven Approaches for Dynamic, Flexible, Robust Software and Services Engineering), a project funded under the European Commission Seventh Framework Programme (FP7); the EPSRC-funded network AgentcitiesUK.net; and the @LIS TechNET project (Advanced Technology Demonstration Network for Education and Cultural Applications in Europe and Latin America), funded under the European Commission Fifth Framework Programme (FP5).
+I have previously worked as a research associate at the University of Bath on ALIVE (Coordination, Organisation and Model Driven Approaches for Dynamic, Flexible, Robust Software and Services Engineering), an FP7 funded project; the EPSRC-funded network AgentcitiesUK.net; and the FP5 funded @LIS TechNET project (Advanced Technology Demonstration Network for Education and Cultural Applications in Europe and Latin America).
 I have also worked as an industrial research intern at ARM in Cambridge, the world’s leading microprocessor IP supplier.

-I am heavily involved in changing computing education in the UK: I am the Chair in Wales of Computing at School (CAS), an organisation that promotes and supports the teaching of computer science in UK schools.
-I sit on BCS Council, the strategic advisory body of the BCS, The Chartered Institute for IT, as well as the Education Committee of the BCS Academy of Computing, the learned society dedicated to advancing computing as an academic discipline.
-I am also the Chair of the BCS Young Professionals Group (YPG).
+I am heavily involved in reforming computer science education in the UK: I am the Chair in Wales of Computing At School (CAS), an organisation that promotes and supports the teaching of computer science in UK schools.
+I am a Trustee (and member of Council), of BCS, The Chartered Institute for IT.
+I am also Chair of the BCS Young Professionals Group.

-I am the Undergraduate Admissions Tutor for all of the Computing and Information Systems degree programmes here at Cardiff Metropolitan University.
+I am currently Programme Director (Director of Undergraduate Studies) for the Computing and Information Systems programmes here at Cardiff Metropolitan University.